apaivafeup/GAMFLEW/Prototype/WhiteBoxCapsule/EXPERIMENT_2_GUIDE.md

 After creating these, head on to the "Challenge Manager" page to create a brand new challenge.

 #### 3.1.3 Creating a Challenge
 The idea is to create a challenge for one of the return lines.
-The first things to do is to select the code file and board state you created in the previous step.
+The first thing to do is selecting the code file and board state you created in the previous step.

 For this challenge, we will be using the `return true;` line.
 As such, fill the form with the following information:
 - Challenge Title: "Challenge 0.0: A Simple Move" **[IF THERE IS ALREADY A CHALLENGE 0.0, USE 0.1, AND SO ON - NEW CODE FILES WILL BE LISTED AT THE BOTTOM!]**